Eddie Deezen: Legal issues

 On September 16, 2021, Deezen was arrested for allegedly assaulting a police officer after refusing to leave a restaurant in LaVale, Maryland.
 According to the Allegany County Sheriff's Department, he had been asked by the restaurant's staff to leave after causing a disturbance and refused to do so, prompting a response from law enforcement.
 Upon the deputy's arrival, Deezen hid behind a woman in a booth, refused multiple orders to exit, and reportedly threw plates, bowls, and food that struck one of the deputies.
 Deezen was eventually removed and detained in the Allegany County Jail to await a court appearance on charges of second-degree assault, disorderly conduct and trespassing.

 On April 8, 2022, Deezen was arrested after he unlawfully entered a nursing facility.
 Two hours before his arrest, he had been told to stay away from the property.
 According to the Maryland State Police, Deezen was charged with fourth-degree burglary, two counts of trespassing, and one count of disturbing the peace.
 He was then taken to Allegany County Detention Center.
 According to Deezen's friend and former social media manager Bob Barnett, it was revealed that Deezen had been struggling with a mental disorder at the time of the incident.
-In August 2022, he was ruled unfit to stand trial as a result of his mental health struggles and underwent treatment at the Maryland Department of Health.
+In August 2022, he was ruled unfit to stand trial as a result of his mental health struggles and was taken to a psychiatric hospital where he underwent treatment by the Maryland Department of Health.